top of page

 Job Training Incentive Program (JTIP)

-JTIP funds classroom and on-the-job training for newly-created full-time jobs for up to six months.
-The program reimburses 50 percent to 75 percent of employee wages while in training.
+JTIP funds classroom and on-the-job training for newly created full-time jobs for up to six months.
+The program reimburses 50 to 90 percent of employee wages while in training.

 Notice: This list of economic development incentive programs is intended to provide a high-level overview of commonly pursued state discretionary programs.
 A comprehensive analysis of project details will determine the full scope of state and local incentive programs that may be available to support a specific project.